-The Personalised Support Plan (PSP) guarantees each resident attention and care adapted to their age, needs, wishes and pathology.
-It is drawn up with the resident, support staff and relatives in the month following the resident's entry into the facility and is updated at least every six months.
-In addition to guaranteeing the quality of care for each resident, the PSP encourages exchanges with relatives and helps to defuse risky situations.
-The proportion of residents with a PSP updated every six months rose to 85% in 2023, consolidated across all subsidiaries.
+In France, the Personalized Support Plan (PAP) guarantees each resident attention and care adapted to his or her age, needs, desires and pathology.
+It is drawn up with the resident, support staff and family in the month following the resident's entry into the facility, and is updated at least every six months.
+In addition to guaranteeing the quality of care for each resident, the PAP encourages exchanges with families and helps to defuse risky situations.
+The proportion of residents with a PAP updated every six months should reach 90% by 2024, consolidated across all subsidiaries.